akeneo/pim-helpcenter/content/md/connectivity/manage-your-apps.md

 As a result, your App will be deleted from your PIM.
 It means that:

 - you will no longer be able to follow its data flows from the Data flows dashboard,
 - your App won't be able to read, edit or delete data in your PIM.
-If you ever need this App again, you will have to connect it again from the PIM App store.
+If you ever need this App again, you will have to connect it again from the PIM App Store.